Joolean14/quiz-app/README.md

 - Goal: Answer the questions defined by the teacher to see if he/she continues to the next application filter.
 - Steps:
     1. Login
-    1. Click on take test
+    1. Click on take test in applicant's dashboard
     1. The timer starts in the background
     1. Applicants answer the multiple choice questions before the timer ends.
 - Alternate flows: